cloudkite-io/gcp-billing-alerts/README.md

-This application sends Slack alerts when the daily GCP spend reaches user-defined thresholds.
-The four thresholds supported by the application are:
-- When the day's GCP bill is X amount more than the previous day.
-- When the day's GCP bill is Y% greater than that of the previous day.
-- When the day's GCP bill is X amount greater than the average spend over the past Z days.
-- When the day's GCP bill is Y% greater than the average spend over the past Z days.
+This application sends Slack/Email alerts when the day's Project-SKU cost is greater than the max/average spend over the past N days.

+If you'd like to get organization-level billing alerts, see []()

 # Prerequisites.
 1. Export cloud billing data to BigQuery.